MatsM16/inf264.project2/README.md

 Here is the accuracy of the `decition tree` models:
 ![Decision tree accuracy](./dump/report/sklearn.tree.accuracy.png)

 We originally planned to use our own decision tree classifier from `project 1`, but it was incredibly slow and very inaccurate (less than `30%` at best), so we decided to use the sklearn instead.
+As to why it was so much more inaccurate we aren't fully sure, but it could have to do with more labels in this dataset.

 #### Support Vector Machine
 *(Code: `code/model_trainers/sklearn_svm.py`)*

 For the `svm` models, we decided to try different kernels (`poly`, `rbf` and `sigmoid`) and degrees (`1`-`6`).
 The `linear` kernel was too slow in training to be included.
-We let it run for `6 hours` on a reasonably fast computer, but when it still would not finish, we decided to persue the other parameters instead.
+We let it run for `12 hours` on a reasonably fast computer, but when it still would not finish, we decided to persue the other parameters instead.
 In the end, we experienced the best accuracy when using an `svm` with kernel set to `poly` and degree set to `3`.
 The accuracy was `96%` and it spent around `3ms` per prediction.
 This ended up being our [final classifier](#final-classifier), and we go into more details in [here](#final-classifier).